Capstone-Projects-2025-Spring/project-piggyback-learning-team-2/documentation/docs/testing/integration-testing.md

 1. Upon clicking the profile icon, the user is directed to their profile page.

-2. Upon clicking the "Save Library" button, the user is redirected to their saved videos.
+2. Upon clicking the "Saved Videos" button, the user is redirected to their saved videos.

 3. The saved videos are displayed in order of most recent addition.

 4. Upon clicking a saved video, the video starts playing.

-## Use Case 9 - Seeing Results from a Video Previously Watched
+## Use Case 10 - Seeing Results from a Video Previously Watched
 *As a user, I want to be able to see a record of the videos I have watched in the past and a complete summary of how I answered the questions in those videos.*

-1. The user clicks their profile icon in the top right corner of the application (which will either have a profile picture or a default picture) to go to their profile.
+1. The user clicks the "Profile" button in the top right corner of the application to go to their profile.

-2. The user clicks on the “Activity History” text button in the sidebar of the profile page, which redirects them to the activity history page.
+2. The user clicks on the “Progess” button in the center of the profile page, which redirects them to the activity history page.
 The user then can see a list of all the videos they interacted with, with their most recent score displayed next to the video.

-3. The user clicks the “Detailed Results” button under the most recent score for a video.
-This redirects them to a full breakdown of the questions for that video and their answers.

 ## Assertions:

-1. Upon clicking the profile icon, the user is directed to their profile page.
+1. Upon clicking the "Profile" button, the user is directed to their profile page.

-2. Upon clicking the "Activity History" button, the user is redirected to their activity history page.
+2. Upon clicking the "Progess" button, the user is redirected to their activity history page.

 3. The activity history page displays a list of videos the user has interacted with, along with their most recent score.

-4. Upon clicking the "Results" button, the user is redirected to a full breakdown of the questions and their answers for that video.